culurciello/kixAzzML/README.md

 Oh yes, and if you are a newby, you now can wonder why you should use yet another machine leaning tool.

-Isn't it great.
+Isn't it great?

-Welcome BTW.
+You are welcome BTW.

 Thanks for trying.
 Now go back to your old tool...

 ...

 ...

 and DO SOMETHING WITH IT, INSTEAD OF PLAYING WITH CODE AND INSTALLATIONS.

 Respectfully